Our office obtained a $16 million damages verdict on a New York motorcycle accident settlement case

 The New York Motorcycle Accident Lawyers of Grandelli Law Won a $16 Million Dollar Verdict

-At Law Offices of Louis Grandelli, P.C., our firm’s expert New York motorcycle accident lawyers have demonstrated on numerous occasions that motorcycles can be operated just as safely as cars, and the fact that someone was operating a motorcycle does not mean they were assuming the risk of injury.
+At The Grandelli Firm, our firm’s expert New York motorcycle accident lawyers have demonstrated on numerous occasions that motorcycles can be operated just as safely as cars, and the fact that someone was operating a motorcycle does not mean they were assuming the risk of injury.
 Indeed, our firm has successfully handled dozens of motorcycle accident settlements where an innocent motorcyclist was seriously injured, or killed, by a negligent driver.
 Most recently, our firm’s lawyers obtained a $16 Million damages verdict for a Brooklyn man who was struck by a motor vehicle while riding his motorcycle.

 We are also proud to say that we have established a precedent setting case on behalf of the family of a motorcyclist who was killed in a motorcycle accident when a car that was heading in the opposite direction, improperly made a left hand turn in front of the motorcyclist.
 After obtaining a precedent setting decision from the New York State Appellate Division, the case went to trial, and after we called numerous witnesses to testify and establish the wrongdoers fault, we were able to negotiate a motorcycle accident settlement significantly higher than the insurance carriers initial offer.